jaeecheveste/lucky_challenge/README.md

 Add environment variables to src/config/env-production.yaml (Sent by email) Run bash to initialize containers and start server API
 $ ./start.sh
+(You may need some permission to execute sh -> if this is the case, please run : chmod u+x ./start.sh inside project directory )

 This will install:
 -Database
 -Redis
 -API
 -Migrations

+Once everything is set up, you can go http://localhost:3000/api to see documentation and how to use the api
 ```
 ## Configuration
 Depending on the environment , you can place config files inside src/config